binarybrain11/cryptographyInteractive/README.txt

 specified by the scheme.
 Developer's Note: Prf's require a running lookup table and key.
 The table and key should be created at the beginning of an attack and destroyed at the end of an attack.
-This could require launching a new thread to keep the table and key in scope so that an attacking program can call LOOKUP() many times.

 PsudeoRandom Permutation (Prp):
 LOOKUP(x):